The Key to Selling Your Home

 -Property Tax Receipts

--Listing Agreements require that the current annual property tax assessments be shown.
+-Listing Agreements require that the current annual property tax

 -Other Documentation (leases, service agreements, strata information etc)